 Early last September, the Kingwood area north of Houston was slammed by Hurricane Harvey, but it was the runoff from the storm that caused the most damage.
-In fact, the Lone Star College system was forced to shut down its Kingwood campus.
+In fact, the Lone Star College system even had to shut down one of its campuses.
 Fortunately, the Lone Star College system already had an established online system.
 Prior to Harvey, 35,000 of the system’s nearly 90,000 students were enrolled in online courses.
 Following Harvey these numbers increased and ultimately, this is what enabled the system to remain up and running.

 As Steve Head told Inside Higher Education shortly after the disaster struck last fall: “We’re very technologically advanced here.
 If students can get themselves to the campus at any of our locations, then you can do your work there or at home.”
 Head added that the system also decided to scale up its eLearning in response to Harvey’s devastation.
 “The system was already trending in that direction anyway, but due to the long-term shut down of at least one Lone Star College campuses, instructors at impacted colleges are taking four-hour sessions to refine their online teaching abilities.
 The system also has plans to accelerate some other digital learning projects that were already in their early stages.”